 Many people, like us, have traveled through the Shenandoah Valley on busy highway 81 without ever enjoying all that the region has to offer.
 To make the most of your visit:

 - Get off the highway.
-Route 11 is the obvious alternate to route 81, since it parallels the highway, but there are plenty of smaller, beautiful country roads that take you into the heart of the valley.
+Route 11 is the obvious alternate to route 81, since it parallels and criss-crosses the highway.
+But there are plenty of smaller, beautiful country roads that take you into the heart of the valley.
 Make time to explore a road less traveled

 - Take it slow.
 The beauty of a road trip through Northern Shenandoah Valley is the change to see and experience something new.
 Enjoy the country roads; stop at a farm stand; visit a winery; poke around a small town.